Get

 Egyptian Mau VS Tabby Cat

 When choosing a new cat for your home, tabby cats and Egyptian Mau cats make wonderful choices since both are friendly, intelligent, and playful.
 However, choosing between them can be hard.
-If you are having trouble deciding, keep reading for a detailed look at both types, including their size, temperament, intelligence, and overall health, so you can determine which is right for you.
+If you are having trouble deciding, keep reading for a detailed look at both cats, including their size, temperament, intelligence, and overall health, so you can determine which is right for you.

 divider single cat paw oct 2024